nbulger1/book-search-engine/README.md

 - me - queries the user's id that is logged in based on the authMiddleware context designated in the server file
 - addUser - creates a new user based on their username, email, and password
 - login - logs in a user by finding their email, confirming the password and creating a token
-- updateBook - saves a book to a User's file by taking in the user's ID as well as the book's information (bookId, authors, title, description, image, and/or link)
+- saveBook - saves a book to a User's file by taking in the user's ID as well as the book's information (bookId, authors, title, description, image, and/or link)
 - deleteBook - deletes a book by updated the user to remove the book by bookId
 - removeUser - finals a user by ID and deletes them